 The rapid evolution of artificial intelligence has unlocked incredible potential for innovation and efficiency across industries.
 However, as AI models grow more sophisticated and widely accessible, they also introduce new and complex threats.
-The release of DeepSeek, a cutting-edge AI model designed to push the boundaries of reasoning and task automation, highlights a troubling trend: adversaries are rapidly integrating AI into their attack methodologies.
+The release of DeepSeek, a cutting-edge AI model designed to push the boundaries of reasoning and task automation, highlights a troubling trend: adversaries are rapidly integrating AI into their attack methodologies, resulting in an increase in adversarial attacks.
 Organizations must act now to bolster their security postures before AI-powered threats become a dominant force in cyberattacks.

 Attackers have long leveraged automation and scripting to scale their operations, but AI-driven threats take this to an entirely new level.
 Here’s how AI, particularly models like DeepSeek, can amplify adversary capabilities: